De La Salle Zobel Chorale

 The De La Salle Zobel Chorale (DLSZ Chorale) is a musical group from De La Salle-Santiago Zobel School in Muntinlupa, Philippines.

-Founded in 1995 by Maritess Panaligan, The DLSZ Chorale consists of singers from grades 5-12.
-The Chorale features different voice range groups such as Soprano, Alto, Tenor, and Bass.
+Founded in 1995 by Maritess Panaligan, the DLSZ Chorale features different voice range groups such as Soprano, Alto, Tenor, and Bass.

 The Chorale's core group consists of members that are specially selected from the SSA (Soprano 1-Soprano 2-Alto) sections, and some members of the Tenors and Basses.
-They are usually tasked to compete in Choral Competitions both locally and abroad.
+They perform in school and community-based activities and actively compete in Choral Competitions both locally and abroad.